-The School welcomes disabled students with disabilities (including those with specific learning difficulties such as dyslexia) and is working to make all its courses as accessible as possible.
-If you have a disability special needs which means that your studies may benefit from adjustments to ensure access to lectures, tutorials or exams, or any other aspect of your studies, please alert your Personal Tutor who can advise on the appropriate procedures.
+The School welcomes students with disabilities (including those with specific learning difficulties such as dyslexia) and is working to make all its courses as accessible as possible.
+If you have a disability which means that your studies may benefit from adjustments to ensure access to lectures, tutorials or exams, or any other aspect of your studies, please alert your Student Support Officer or Personal Tutor who can advise on accessing the Student Disability Service.

-An Advisor will be happy to meet with you and can discuss possible learning support which may include adjustments and specific examination arrangements.
-The SDS Advisor can, assist you with an application for Disabled Students' Allowance, give you information about available technology and personal assistance such as note takers, proof readers or dyslexia tutors, and prepare a Learning Profile for your School which outlines recommended adjustments.
+An advisor will be happy to meet with you and discuss possible learning support which may include adjustments and specific examination arrangements.
+The SDS Advisor can:

 You will be expected to provide the Student Disability Office Service with evidence of your disability - either a letter from your GP or specialist, or evidence of specific learning difficulty.
 If you do not have the necessary evidence, the Disability Office can put you in touch with an independent Educational Psychologist.

 To ensure you receive the support you require, information regarding your requirements is communicated to staff across the University via a Schedule of Adjustments (SoA).